aindriu80/codevolution-nextjs-tailwindcss-app/README.md

 You can add business logic without needing to write any additional custom server code and without having to configure any API routes

 Next.js gives you everything you need to write full-stack React + Node applications

+## Summary

+API routing mechanism is similar to page based routing mechanism

+API's are associated with a route based on their file name

+Every API route exports a default function typically named as handler function

+The handler function receives the request and response as parameters

+Cater to different requests types like GET and POST using req.method

+Dynamic API routes

+Catch all API routes

+How to handle a DELETE request

+We should not call our own API routes for pre-rendering content